-Top Tours & Activities in Tulum
+Top attractions in Tulum

 Visit Tulum for its combination of ancient history and natural wonder.
 Wake up in a resort on an endless stretch of sand, spend the day exploring the best-preserved coastal Mayan ruins, and beat the heat by snorkeling in the region’s underwater cave systems.

 The coastal ruins in Tulum are the last ruins the Mayans built and the best preserved today.
 Take a break from the beach and visit early before the crowds and high sun arrive.

 The cavernous scuba diving at Cenotes Dos Ojos is incomparable.
 The Mayans called the caves “sacred wells” because of the magical views under the clear Riviera Maya.

 Located a bit further out from Tulum, it is a natural paradise of underwater caves.
 Take a guided tour for an inside scoop on this hidden gem.

 Great for families, animal lovers can swim with countless colorful fish and friendly turtles in the mild clear waters of the Gran Cenote.

 Do not be fooled by its small tucked away entrance, this giant scuba diving cave is called the Temple of Doom because swimming in the halocline makes an eerie “fog.”

 Named for the stucco paintings on the wall, this ancient 85-foot pyramid was a sacred Mayan temple.